EATING YOUR WAY TO ORAL HEALTH

 - Drink plenty of water.

 - Eat a variety of foods from each of the five major food groups, including:

 - - vegetables

 - - dairy foods

-For good dental health, always remember to brush twice a day with fluoride toothpaste, floss daily and visit your dentist regularly.
+Our dental clinic in Dubai is dedicated to ensuring our patients dental health & hygiene, which is why we always recommend to brush twice a day with fluoride toothpaste, floss daily and visit your dentist regularly.
 Regularly dental visits can help prevent oral health problems from occurring in the first place and catch those that do occur in the early stages, while they are easy to treat.